Obtaining a Court Order

-There are a number of legal resources in BC to help the recipient or payor get a maintenance order or agreement.
-FMEP doesn’t offer this service.
+There are a number of legal resources in BC to help the recipient or payor get a support order or agreement.
+BCFMA doesn’t offer this service.

-To be enforceable by FMEP the maintenance order or agreement needs to clearly set out what support is owed.
+For the support to be collected by BCFMA the support order or agreement needs to clearly set out what support is owed.
 See the tips below.

-Once the maintenance order or agreement is finalized by a court or lawyers, it then needs to be filed in a BC court.
+Once the support order or agreement is finalized by a court, lawyers or parties, it then needs to be filed in a BC court.

-The maintenance order or agreement should clearly state:
+The support order or agreement should clearly state:

 • one parent is to pay the other parent